 “A wise teacher, and a wise center, needs to offer a whole range of skillful practices, because people come along at different stages of their inner development, with different temperaments, and with different sets of problems.” -Jack Kornfield

 The CEC is passionately nonsectarian – both humanistic and contemplative traditions are represented.
 That said, we do have an uber-meditation consultant: the Buddhist teacher Shinzen Young, who knighted myself and James Maskalyk with a machete, here.

 If you are interested in our schedule of explorations, sign up for our mailing list to receive our monthly newsletter.

 NOTE: Meditation is a compliment but not a substitute for professional psychological and medical health care.
 There are risks in any psychological or spiritual method.
 Those risks increase for people who are experiencing significant distress or dysfunction.
 Please inquire if you are unsure whether or not meditation is appropriate for your situation.

-Bodies!
-We’ve all got one.
-Or we’re in one.
-Or we are one?
-Come explore your relationship to your body and the age old question: what’s up with bodies?
-Join us for a half-day mindfulness and meditation retreat themed around embodiment.
+Want to take better care of yourself?
+Join us for a half-day mindfulness and meditation retreat themed around self care.
+Learn to tune into your unique needs and gain meditative strategies to support mental health and well being.
 Treat yourself to four hours of quiet in the heart of the city, alternating between gentle guidance, silent sitting and moving meditations.More Info